 Numerous updates to mobile apps will provide bug corrections or program tweaks.
 Sometimes there may be a little new feature added too.
 On lesser-known occasions, a big update occurs.
 This could be an app that is 1.0 and upgrades to 2.0, 8.0, etc. There may even be a big update that changes the entire experience of using the app.
-If we take an Instagram major updates were when Instagram allowed posting videos, changed its design, and added Stories.
+If we take an Instagram, major updates were when Instagram allowed posting videos, changed its design, and added Stories.

 When there is a big update to an app, it could create a new experience for users and raise mobile app engagement by adding new features or having a completely remodeled visual design.
 There are signs which will indicate when a big update is due for your app.
 Below are the criteria that your app should follow if a major update is required for it.
-You don’t have to meet each one of these criteria, but at least one of them for sure.
+You don’t have to meet each one of these criteria, but at least one of them, for sure.

-Your app’s current features are an indicator as to whether new features are needed for your mobile application.
+Your app’s current features are an indicator whether new features are needed for your mobile application.
 You may decide that you need to add a new feature which will accommodate the demands of current users in your market.
 To do this, you will need to provide a major update to your app.

 For example, you may want to add an authentication feature to your app or synchronize it between multiple devices.
 Maybe you’ll want to integrate your app to accommodate a 3rd party service or add some sort of social element to it.